-- B. Practice-Oriented Degrees - 6.
-The Master's Degree in Performance c.
-Voice majors are expected to be proficient in English, German, French, and Italian the diction of various languages (e.g., English, German, French, Italian, Latin, and other world languages as appropriate) and to have general phonetic knowledge and skills that can be applied to the various other languages.
+c.
+Choral conducting majors must be proficient in vocal pedagogy and in English, German, French, Italian, and Latin the diction of various languages (e.g., English, German, French, Italian, Latin, and other world languages as appropriate).
+They must have general phonetic knowledge and skills that can be related to the various other languages.
 They should have language competencies sufficient to understand texts in the repertory.